kingudk/shooting-result-overview/README.md

 - Tweaking of layout
 - Error handling
 - General code clean up
 - Addition of a proper log framework (rather than just spamming stdout).
+- Addition of unit tests